meyskens/blog/content/post/docker-on-the-desktop.md

 ## Will you go CoreOS Container Linux?
 Wearing by CoreOS shirt and sunglasses I say maybe not for now.
 While I am close to have everything in containers I am not experienced enough with Gentoo to set it up.
 Also the chose of the Dell XPS13 was also to have official driver support with [Project Sputnik](https://launchpad.net/dell-sputnik).
 The little improvements is what makes an OS great.

+### Follow-up (1 day later)
+Slack is running fine since adopting the same arguments as [Chrome](https://github.com/jessfraz/dockerfiles/blob/master/chrome/stable/Dockerfile).
+For opening URLs I hacked a little script together that uses sockets to open the browser for you.
+As always available on [GitHub](https://github.com/meyskens/x-www-browser-forward).

 PS: Sorry for any weird typos, with this laptop i decided to go for qwerty instead of the Belgian/French azerty.